boosterl/worldbeyondlinux/content/posts/bluetooth-on-the-mango-pi.md

 $ sudo apt upgrade
 $ sudo reboot
 ```
-After this, when trying to load the kernel module necessary for bluetooth, a
+After this, when trying to load the kernel module necessary for Bluetooth, a
 warning in the kernel logs will appear that the firmware and config for the
 radio are not available.
 ```